 Has your daughter experienced significant delays in motor development milestones, such as rolling over, pushing herself up, and crawling?

 Besides being behind in learning to talk, Johnny definitely had gross motor delays and should have had OT visits to the house when was a baby to help him meet his milestones.
 Instead I had a family doctor and lots of friends and family suggest that “boys can take longer don’t worry he will do it when he is ready.”
 Now I know that when any type of delay is noticed that its okay to seek help because little ones adapt so easily and quickly.
+This is how you help your child have positive outcomes.
+Please ignore any family Doctor or Pedtrician that tells you to wait.
+Please trust your instincts.
+Boys do not take longer.

 The big thing I noticed that was really different from Johnny and his little sister and other children is how much he enjoyed his mobile in his crib, the exersaucer and his play mat.
 He figured out at 3 months how to make the play mat make sounds, light up and play music with the kick of a foot and quickly explored every single sensory aspect and cause and effect toy on it.
 The mobile played music and swirled and he would easily figure out the buttons as a little baby and could watch if for a long time instead of going to sleep.
 His bouncy chair had toys that hung above him and by 4 weeks he could grab the toys and hold them tight in his hand when he wasn’t suppose to have the pincer grasp yet.
 It was hard to get him out of his exersaucer because of all the fun cause and effect sensory play that it gave him.
 Where other little ones would tire out and want out he would laugh and giggle and want to show everyone what he could do.
 I didn’t know then that he was craving tons of sensory input and he loved the repetition of it all.

 After thinking about all of these questions I think that for all parents we need to keep track of how are children are doing but when it comes to Autism its not so easy to identify.
 Most of the noticeable delays seem to begin showing up around 18 months and I would say that’s exactly what happened to Johnny.
+Instead of worrying about its Autism or not, my advice is to look at any individual delays and see how you can help your baby overcome each challenge individually.